Seeed-Studio/wiki-documents/docs/Coral-Mini-PCIe-Accelerator-on-ODYSSEY-X86J4105.md

 ![ ](https://files.seeedstudio.com/wiki/Coral_M.2_Accelerator_B_M_key/img/M.2.jpg)

-Coral-Mini-PCIe-Accelerator-x86 is an M.2 module that brings the edge tpu coprocessor to existing systems and products.
+Coral Mini PCIe Accelerator on ODYSSEY X86J4105 is an M.2 module that brings the edge tpu coprocessor to existing systems and products.

 The edge tpu is a small ASCI designed by google that provides high-performance ml influencing with low power requirements: it's capable of performing 4 trillion operations (tera-operations) per second (tops), using 0.5 watts for each tops (2 tops per watt).
 For example, it can execute state-of-the-art mobile vision models such as mobileNet v2 at almost 400 fps, in a power-efficient manner.
 This on-device processing reduces latency, increases data privacy, and removes the need for constant high-bandwidth connectivity.